The Ultimate In Birding Tours

 From Bandar Lampung, we shall proceed by road to Way Kambas for a four nights stay at a pleasant lodge.
 On the way, we will pass through many small rural settlements and paddyfields before we catch our first sight of the forest.

-Sumatra: Days 2-4 Way Kambas National Park and its surroundings contain some of the most accessible lowland rainforest in Sumatra.
+Ultimate Sumatra: Days 2-4 Way Kambas National Park and its surroundings contain some of the most accessible lowland rainforest in Sumatra.
 Although most of the area has been logged in the past, the forest has recovered well and continues to host many Sundaic species.
-The park itself has experienced a long period of closure and it is possible it will not reopen, but the secondary forest habitats that fringe the park also hold the great majority of the species of the area.

 During our stay here we will explore a variety of forested habitats.
 As we walk quietly through the forest we have a good chance of finding the beautiful Malayan Banded Pitta in spite of the fact that this electrically-coloured gem can somehow become almost invisible in its forest environment.
 We should also encounter the attractive Malayan Crested Fireback.